NiklasKnipschild/School-Projects/README.md

 # School-Projects
 Those are school assignments I completed in my 1321L class.
 I am merely showing them as an example of my growth as a programmer from the very basics, to more complicated programs.
-Many of those programs serve no purpose outside of demostrating a new mastery of a new skill set.
+Many of those programs serve no purpose outside of demonstrating a new mastery of a new skill set.

 Assignments: